TLW's Computerscope (Computer Historyscope)

 In 2000 the Bluetooth Wireless Application Protocol (WAP) and Bluetooth General Packet Radio System (GPRS) are developed, launching the wireless era of PCs.

 By 2001 the avg. desktop PC has 29GB of storage, and the laptop has 17.5 GB.
+By Jan.
+1, 2001 approx. 5% of the world's adult pop. are active Internet users; the total business-consumer commerce done on the Internet reaches $26B, up from $8B in 1998.
 In Jan. the Apple Titanium PowerBook laptop is released, with a 15.2-in.-wide screen display, 400 MHz PowerPC processor, 128MB of RAM, and 10GB hard drive, all for $2,599, launching a rev. for widescreen laptops for the masses.
 In June Intel Corp. releases the 64-bit Itanium chip, which has a staggering 220M transistors.
+On Aug.
+24 Microsoft releases the Microsoft XP (Whistler) Operating System.
 On Nov.
-10 Apple releases the iPod personal MP3 player, with 5GB Ram, "1,000 songs in your pocket", backed by digital music downloading service iTunes, changing the lifestyles of millions, and selling 67M units in 5 years, with 1.5B songs downloaded from their Web site; the 10 billionth song is downloaded on Feb.
+10 Apple releases the iPod personal MP3 player, with 5GB Ram, "1,000 songs in your pocket", backed by digital music downloading service iTunes (announced on Jan.
+9), changing the lifestyles of millions, and selling 67M units in 5 years, with 1.5B songs downloaded from their Web site; the 10 billionth song is downloaded on Feb.
 24, 2010.
-In Oct.
-Microsoft releases the Microsoft XP Operating System.

 In Apr.
 2002 the Earth Simulator supercomputer in Kanagawa, Japan achieves a computing speed of 35.61 teraflops, over 5x as fast as IBM's ASCI White at Lawrence Livermore Labs.
 As of July 1 1B personal computers (PCs) have been sold worldwide.
 In the fall the Rosetta Project produces its first Rosetta